dpwdec/bank-tech-test/README.md

 Account statement printing is achieved using three objects:

 - an `Account` object which tracks the a list of the users transactions.
-- a `Transactions` object which is stored inside the `Account` object and tracks information about individual transactions.
+- a `Transaction` object which is stored inside the `Account` object and tracks information about individual transactions.
 - a `Printer` object as utility dependency of the `Account` object which accepts an array of transactions and prints a formatted statement using them.

 Below is the object domain model for the three objects: